Research Network ‘Globalisation, Inequality and Sustainability in Long-Term Perspective’

 The network aims to enhance inter-university research cooperation between economic, social, technology and business historians working on globalisation, (economic) inequality and sustainable development in the Flemish-Dutch research community.

 This research network is a continuation of the former Research Network ‘Drivers and Carriers of Globalisation’, and is organised around three interrelated key themes central to current debates in the social sciences: globalisation, inequality, and sustainable development.
 These themes arguably represent some of the greatest societal challenges facing the world today.
 Our network aims to contribute to a better understanding of these challenges by rooting these themes in a historical perspective.
 The network hosts a variety of approaches, e.g. comparative and transnational, and stimulates the use of both quantitative and qualitative methods.
 Research within this network is not confined to a particular period of time.
-The network welcomes research initiatives, projects and thinking that tackle issues of globalisation, inequality, and sustainable development in a long-term perspective.
+The network welcomes research initiatives, projects and thinking that tackle issues of globalisation, inequality, and sustainability in a long-term perspective.

 The network distinguishes three subthemes: